 A better oven was big.
 We were bootstrapping that first store, so we didn’t buy much that was new.
 Our conveyor oven there barely worked.

-What kind of menu changes came with unit No. 2?
+What kind of menu changes came with pizzeria No. 2?

 That was kind of a hard lesson.
 We figured out early on in our first store that we could not compete against bigger chains’ marketing dollars.
 I had to find a way to make Boombozz more relevant as a brand.
 The craft beer craze coming and sports bars were all doing well.
 That made me think a move to full-service was right.
 So we broadened the menu and added a bar.

-Did you gain any efficiencies with store No. 2?
+Did you gain any efficiencies with pizzeria No. 2?

 Interestingly, we started to attract a higher caliber of employees.
 And a little more buying power was a plus.
 The exposure that store got in that location was great for marketing.
 When you have more stores and find good locations, your marketing improves because your signage is on the corner of a heavily trafficked location.
 If you can afford it, get an A location.
 If you get a D locations–which work sometimes, but not often–you’re going to spend more marketing dollars on that than you will in an A or B location.
 We’ve lived by that rule ever since.